kyle95wm/cowfc_installer/README.md

 This script installs the CoWFC front-end and back-end from https://github.com/mh9924/CoWFC

-# BUGS

-# TODO
+# CONTRIBUTING

-- Automate install for HTML5 Landed template
+Please open pull requests for the dev branch.

 # How to use
 ## Phase 1